 All grading methods will be communicated to students and parents via classroom syllabi, PowerSchool descriptions, email, and/or teacher newsletters.
+Assignments that are not submitted will be coded as NHI (not handed in) in PowerSchool.
+Assignments that are submitted but have a low score will be coded as

+LS in PowerSchool.
 Parents or students who have questions regarding any specific grading/assessment method should refer those directly to the teacher.